 On-demand.
 Turn this check box on to make the camera transmit video only on request, turn off to make the camera work constantly.

 Thumbnails.
-The URL for obtaining JPEG screenshots of the camera.
+Turns on obtaining JPEG screenshots from the camera.

 Note.
 The text that describes camera positioning or gives any other information.

 Camera properties > Location